TryQuiet/quiet/README.md

 > NOTE: Quiet is not audited and should not be used when privacy and security are critical.
 It lacks basic features and probably won't replace your Slack or Discord yet.
 That said, it works surprisingly well and we use it daily as a Slack replacement.

-You can use Quiet to create a familiar, Slack-like team chat space with many of the privacy and security properties of Tor.
-Tor is very reliable, so it "just works."

 Quiet is for fans of software freedom, decentralization and privacy tech, and for anyone craving a future where humanity can collaborate effectively online without trusting our communities, networks, and data to giant corporations.